-The Pioneer Valley, home to the Five Colleges, provides our students access to an amazing assortment of concerts, lectures, theater offerings, sports events, stores, and restaurants.
+- Part of the Pioneer Valley, home to the Five Colleges (Smith College, Amherst College, University of Massachusetts, Mount Holyoke, and Hampshire College), which provides our students access to an amazing assortment of concerts, lectures, theater offerings, sports events, stores, and restaurants.

 - 80 in the Middle School

 - 70% boarding students in Upper School (grades 9-12/PG)

 - 30% of day students in the Upper School are from more than 30 towns in the Pioneer Valley